Structural Results for 4 x n Chomp: Unique Extension, Bimodal Asymptotic Structure, and Period-112 Geometry: Introduction

 \section{Introduction}

 Chomp is a two-player combinatorial game introduced by David Gale \cite{gale1974} and popularized by Martin Gardner \cite{gardner1973}.
 The game is played on an $m \times n$ rectangular grid of squares.
-Players alternate turns; on each turn, a player selects any remaining square and removes it together with all squares above and to the right.
-The square at position $(1,1)$ (the top-left corner) is \emph{poisoned}: whoever is forced to take it loses.
+Players take turns.
+On each turn, a player selects any remaining square and removes it along with all squares above and to the right of it.
+The square at position $(1,1)$ is poisoned.
+Whoever is forced to take it loses.

-A strategy-stealing argument establishes that the first player wins on any board larger than $1 \times 1$.
-If the second player had a winning strategy $\sigma$, the first player could take only the bottom-right square and then adopt $\sigma$, yielding a contradiction \cite{berlekamp2001}.
+A strategy-stealing argument shows that the first player wins on any board larger than $1 \times 1$.
 The argument is non-constructive.
-It gives no information about the winning move or the structure of losing positions (P-positions).
+It gives no information about the winning move or the structure of losing positions, which are called P-positions \cite{berlekamp2001}.

-The complete structure of Chomp P-positions is known only for special cases: \begin{itemize} \item $1 \times n$: trivially solved (take all but the poison square). \item $2 \times n$: fully solved; the P-positions are exactly the positions $(a, a-1)$ for $a \geq 1$ \cite{berlekamp2001}. \item $n \times n$ (square boards): the first player always wins by taking position $(2,2)$ and maintaining symmetry. \item $3 \times n$: Zeilberger \cite{zeilberger2001} gave a sub-exponential algorithm for fixed bottom-row length and tabulated P-positions up to bottom-row length $c \leq 115$.
-Brouwer et al.\ \cite{brouwer2005} subsequently gave a cubic-time algorithm and proved that infinitely many winning first moves exist in the third row. \end{itemize}
+The complete structure of Chomp P-positions is known only in special cases.
+For $1 \times n$ boards the solution is trivial: take everything except the poison square.
+For $2 \times n$ boards the P-positions are exactly the pairs $(a, a-1)$ for $a \geq 1$, a clean closed form \cite{berlekamp2001}.
+Square boards are also easy: the first player takes position $(2,2)$ and then mirrors.
+The $3 \times n$ case is substantially harder.
+Zeilberger \cite{zeilberger2001} gave a sub-exponential algorithm and tabulated P-positions up to bottom-row length $c \leq 115$.
+Brouwer et al.\ \cite{brouwer2005} later provided a cubic-time algorithm and proved that infinitely many winning first moves exist in the third row.
+They also observed computationally that the winning move from the initial position appears to be unique for all $n \leq 100{,}000$, but a proof remained out of reach.

-The $4 \times n$ case has received no systematic computational treatment.
+The $4 \times n$ case had received no systematic computational treatment before this work.
 This paper addresses that gap.
-The main contribution is a complete tabulation of $4 \times n$ P-positions for $n \leq 500$ together with four structural conjectures.
-The most striking is the \emph{Unique Extension} property (Conjecture~\ref{conj:unique}): for any triple $(a, b, c)$ of row lengths, there is at most one valid fourth-row length $d$ completing a P-position.
-Verified across all 4,316,097 computed P-positions, this suggests the $4$-row game is in a precise sense a ``deterministic lift'' of the $3$-row game.
-The fourth coordinate is uniquely forced by the first three.